Team-GhostLand/GhostLand7/README.md

 - Swapped CreateTrackMap for my own, custom version that actually works with modern MC (Maybe?).

 ### 7a19
-- Disabled GregTech (the server was failing to start with it on); TODO: Debug wtf is going on
+- Disabled GregTech (the server was failing to start with it on)

 ### 7a18
 - Marked Fusion as double-sided (fr this time)